 The Goldstein Drug and Violence Nexus

-Paul J. Goldstein, an academic and subject-matter expert in the field of narcotics and drug research, presented a model that contributes to the current understanding of the relationship between psychoactive drugs and crime in his 1985 paper published in the Journal of Drug Issues.
+Paul J. Goldstein, an academic and subject-matter expert in the field of narcotics and drug research, presented and discussed model that contributes to the current understanding of the relationship between psychoactive drugs and crime in his 1985 paper published in the Journal of Drug Issues.
+This model is called the Drug and Violence Nexus or the Tripartite Conceptual Framework.
+It proposed three ways that drugs and violence or crimes can be linked.
+These correspond to the three models explaining the drug-crime relationship.
+These are the psychopharmacological model, economic compulsive model, and the systemic violence model.

 Tripartite Conceptual Framework: Drug and Violence Nexus